murphyka/information_explorable/info_decomp.md

 The long and short (**TL;DR**) is that we can view the information in data as specific distinctions worth making, in that these distinctions tell us the most about some related quantity we care about.

 There are some great intros to information theory online<a class='footstart' key='other-info-resources'></a>.
-The scope here is a little less broad so that we can really hammer home the notion of pointing to specific bits that contain information we care about, though I think that by the end you can walk away with a deeper understanding of information theory more generally.
+The scope here is a little less broad so that we can really hammer home the notion of pointing to specific bits that contain information we care about, though hopefully by the end you'll see it's all quite general.
 For this post, we'll repeatedly talk about information in terms of communication between two parties.

 ### Information from the perspective of communicating distinctions

-You've been transported back in time to the days of the telegraph, and tasked with setting up a storm communication system with neighboring towns.
+You've been transported back in time to the days of the telegraph and tasked with setting up a storm communication system with neighboring towns.
-A town can send a binary signal to tell about their weather conditions locally -- essentially a thumbs up or a thumbs down, sent as the voltage in a wire -- and your town will use the information for its own warning system.
+A nearby town can send a binary signal to tell about their weather conditions locally -- essentially a thumbs up or a thumbs down, sent as the voltage in a wire -- and your town will use the information for its own warning system.

 <div class="container">
   <figure>